sujalsingh302005/dit-university-student-chat-bot/README.md

-# dit-university-student-chat-bot
-AI-powered voice-enabled Mental Health Assistant for DIT University built using Python, Tkinter and locally hosted Mistral LLM via Ollama with real-time streaming responses.
 # 🧠 DIT University Mental Health AI Assistant

 An AI-powered **voice-enabled desktop chatbot** developed for DIT University students using a locally hosted **Mistral Large Language Model (LLM)**.

-This project demonstrates real-world AI system integration by combining a local LLM, streaming responses, speech output, and a responsive desktop interface built with Python.
+This project demonstrates real-world AI system integration by combining a local LLM, real-time streaming responses, speech output, and a responsive desktop interface built with Python.

 The assistant runs completely **offline**, ensuring privacy, fast performance, and independence from paid cloud APIs.